wp-plugins/twitter-stream/readme.txt

 1. @replies now link to the user profile of the user you are replying to.
 1. #tags now link to the Twitter search page for that hash tag.
 1. Link to user's profile, customizable via CSS & via function parameter.
+1. Optional display of follower count.
+1. Retweets can now be shown.
+Used 2 API requests due to Twitter API limitations.

 == Installation ==